All-ability Access on the Mosses

 Main photo credit: Paul Harris

 The Mosses have a number of all-ability access visitor facilities and we’re developing more ways for people to enjoy the open skies and tranquility of the Mosses.
-Here’s a list of some of the access points:
+To view the site access statement click here.

 - Sinker’s Fields bird hide

-- Two Blue Badge parking spaces just off Moss Lane, close to the entrance to the hide
+- Two Blue Badge parking spaces just off Moss Lane, close to the entrance to the hide.

-- All-ability access pathway from car park to hide
+- All-ability access pathway from car park to hide.

-- Wheelchair-accommodating space inside the hide. this is a wide space with a low window overlooking the pools
+- Wheelchair-accommodating space inside the hide – this is a wide space with a low window overlooking the pools.

 - Mammoth Tower